Haithammabrouk/task_manager/README.md

 -php artisan serve (to start the project)

-and in another tab run this to start the queue to excute the job

-php artisan queue:work   (to run the job for the statistics bouns)
+-and in another tab run this to start the queue to excute the job php artisan queue:work   (to run the job for the statistics bouns)